 - Injuries caused by other workers or contractors.

 If you are injured while working on a construction site, you are most likely entitled to receive workers' compensation benefits in North Carolina.
 Unfortunately, the insurance company doesn't always authorize all the medical and indemnity benefits you are entitled to receive.
 There may be disputes over how much you earned prior to the injury, and therefore how much you are entitled to receive in wage-loss benefits.
 Or, there may be a dispute over the medical treatment you need to adequately recover from your injury and move on with your life.
-The insurance company may also use your immigration status as a reason to try to reduce your benefits.
 We will help you fight back against these tactics and fight for your right to receive workers' compensation benefits.

 Even if your case is compensable, there may be an issue over which employer and carrier are liable for your claim.
 Many different contractors and subcontractors can work on one construction site.
 The subcontractor who hired you is required to have workers' compensation insurance, and they will be liable in your claim.
 If your subcontractor did not provide proof of workers' compensation coverage to the contractor who contracted with them, then that contractor may be liable for your claim.

 Multiple contractors and numerous workers must work together to ensure a safe construction site.
 You may be injured due to the fault of another contractor or due to the malfunction of a piece of equipment.
 If so, you may have a third-party claim in addition to your workers' compensation claim.
 The Olsinski Law Firm can represent you in both your workers' compensation claim and your personal injury claim.